SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/scripts/readme.md

 ##3. distributeFiles.sh <filename>

 This script unzips the archive into this directory, then distributes them to where they need to go.
-It then deletes the files we don't need.
+It then deletes the files we don't need, and keeps:

+###branded_food.csv

+This is our main source of data--it contains a plethora of information.
+We only take four columns--the gtin-upc codes, the fdc_ids, the ingredients, and the date modified.
+It stays in the folder for testing purposes--unit tests will be developed to refine the filtering process.

+###food_update_log_entry.csv

+This lists all of the changes that have been made since the last update.
+Once our initial upload is finished, we will instead only upload/update the products listed in this file.
+It will stay for testing purposes as well.

 ##4. in a linux shell, enter:
    ./convertBranded_FoodToJson.sh